cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 #### <span class="notranslate">domains</span>

 Returns key-value object, where a key is a domain (or subdomain) and a value is a key-value object contains the owner name (UNIX users), the path to the site root specified in the HTTP server config, and the domain status (main or alternative).
 In order to enable X-Ray support, the value for each domain should include php configuration.
-Full X-Ray integration documentation can be found <a href="/cloudlinux-os-plus/#x-ray">here</a>
+Full X-Ray integration documentation can be found [here](/control_panel_integration/#xray-integration)

 ::: warning WARNING
 To make Python/Node.js/Ruby/PHP Selector workable, this script should be executed with user access and inside CageFS.
 When running this script as the user, you must limit answer scope to values, allowed for the user to view.